ayyucedemirbas/Machine-Learning-Pathway/README.md

     - Delve into the foundations of deep learning, including neural networks, activation functions, backpropagation, and optimization techniques.
     - Coursera's Deep Learning Specialization by Andrew Ng: https://www.coursera.org/specializations/deep-learning
     - Neural Networks and Deep Learning Book by Michael Nielsen: http://neuralnetworksanddeeplearning.com/
+    - A curated list of Deep Learning tutorials, projects and communities: https://github.com/ChristosChristofidis/awesome-deep-learning

 11. **TensorFlow and Keras:**
     - Learn how to work with deep learning frameworks like TensorFlow and Keras, which are widely used for building and training neural networks.